QUALITY ( = CLARITY ?)

 Is it possible to invent ways to evaluate improvisation processes in such a way that it is not judging the ‘aesthetics’ used, but rather that it simply deepens our understanding of such processes and what is needed to make them ‘work’?
 Along which parameters could we assess the value of these processes?

-(For example, if the type of improvisation events that someone creates are not my cup of tea, I can still relate to the underlying improvisation principles and get inspired by the particular strategies that make these kinds of moments possible.)
+(For example, if the type of improvisation events that someone creates are not my cup of tea, I might still be able to relate to the underlying improvisation principles and see the quality of the particular strategies that the artist applied to make these kind of moments possible.)

-Or maybe you want to suggest a completely different way of treating this subject (under a different term than ‘quality’)? 🙂
+Or maybe you want to suggest a completely different way of treating this subject (under a different/better term than ‘quality’)? 🙂 Let us know!

 Please react, add, etc..!